eisnstein/PackCheck/README.md

 ![PackCheck check example](https://github.com/eisnstein/PackCheck/blob/main/PackCheck/Assets/packcheck-check.png)

-After that you can upgrade the package versions in the .csproj file by running
+After that you can upgrade the package versions in the .csproj file by running:
 > This changes your .csproj file!

 ```